ItsKader/Book-Discovery-App/README.md

 ## About The Project

-Not sure what shoudl be your next read?
+Not sure what should be your next read?
 Checkout this Book Discovery App!